matganine/TestPT2/README.md

 # PearltreesAssets

 ## Overview
-This is the library containing all the assets and fonts used in Pearltrees.
+This library contains all the assets and fonts used in Pearltrees.

 ## Usage